-Because of the total projected noise levels approaching 45 dBA (higher than 42 dBA), active noise monitoring is recommended at NSDs 2 and 15.
-In addition, should a reasonable and valid noise complaint be registered, the WEF developer should investigate the noise complaint as per the guidelines below.
+Because of the total projected noise levels are well less than 45 dBA (the noise from the wind turbines are less than 42 dBA), no active noise monitoring is recommended or required.
+However, should a reasonable and valid noise complaint be registered, the WF developer should investigate the noise complaint as per the guidelines below.
 These guidelines should be used as a rough guideline as site specific conditions may require that the monitoring locations, frequency or procedure be adapted.